josejhkim/tp/docs/DeveloperGuide.md

 **Extensions:**

 3a. **Alternative Identifier: Phone Number**<br>
-&nbsp;&nbsp;3a1.
+    3a1.
 Instead of using the guest name, the user issues the delete command with a phone number identifier<br>
-&nbsp;&nbsp;&nbsp;&nbsp;(e.g. `deleteGuest p/81231234`).<br>
+    (e.g. `deleteGuest p/81231234`).<br>
-&nbsp;&nbsp;3a2.
+    3a2.
 WeddingHero searches for a guest matching the provided phone number.<br>
-&nbsp;&nbsp;3a3.
+    3a3.
 WeddingHero then proceeds to step 5 of the MSS.

 3b. **Missing Identifier Tag**
     3b1.
 The user issues the delete command without using the required identifier tag <br> (e.g. `deleteGuest John Doe` without `n/` or `p/`).<br>
     3b2.
-WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.
+WeddingHero detects the missing tag and displays an error message instructing the user to use the correct identifier format.<br>
     3b3.
-WeddingHero prompts the user to re-enter the command with the proper tag.
+WeddingHero prompts the user to re-enter the command with either of the proper tags.<br>
     3b4.
 If the user re-enters the command with a valid identifier, the process resumes at step 4.

 3c. **Invalid Input Text**
-   >3c1.
-The user enters invalid text that does not conform to the expected format (e.g. including unsupported
+   3c1.
+The user enters invalid text that does not conform to the expected format (e.g. contains non-alphanumeric characters).
-   > characters or gibberish).
    3c2.
 WeddingHero identifies the invalid input and displays an error message indicating that the input is invalid.
    3c3.
 WeddingHero prompts the user to re-enter a valid identifier.
    3c4.
 If the user provides a valid input, the process resumes at step 4.

-4a. **No Matching Guest Found**
+5a. **No Matching Guest Found**
-   4a1.
+   5a1.
 WeddingHero is unable to find any guest matching the provided identifier (name or phone number).
-   4a2.
+   5a2.
 WeddingHero informs the user that no matching guest was found.
-   4a3.
-WeddingHero prompts the user to either re-enter a valid identifier or cancel the deletion.
-   4a4.
-If the user re-enters a new identifier o, the process resumes at step 4.
+   5a3.
+If the user re-enters a valid tag with a different value as an identifier, the process resumes at step 4.
-   4a5.
-If the user cancels, the use case ends.
+   5a4.
+If the user changes commands, the use case ends.

-**MSS**

-1. User requests to view the current guest list.
-2. WeddingHero displays the list of guests.
-3. User identifies a guest to be deleted by either name or phone number.
-4. User issues the delete command using one of the following:
-   - For name: `deleteGuest n/NAME`
-   - For phone number: `deleteGuest p/PHONE_NUMBER`
-5. WeddingHero verifies the provided identifier matches an existing guest.
-6. WeddingHero deletes the guest from the guest list.
-7. WeddingHero confirms the successful deletion to the user.
-   Use case ends.

 *{More to be added}*